-A Homeschool Enrichment Program Serving the Ithaca, N.Y. community.
+A Homeschool Enrichment Program Serving the Greater Ithaca, N.Y. community.

 For the past 12 years home schoolers joined together one, two or three days a week to study, play and be inspired by Mike Finn, a well-known and much appreciated teacher, artist, author, poet, carpenter and ringmaster.
 The children studied atelier drawing, botany, creative writing, current events, games, geometric drawing, geography, history, ornithology, poetry, physics, and woodwork among many other subjects.
 They built suspension bridge models, windmills and forts; visited countless natural areas and museums, created friendships.

 Please visit our “Class Notes” page to see what we’ve been studying at the Finnstitute this year and in the past.

 Some of the curriculum we have studied in recent years includes:

 - Creative Writing, Poetry, Short Story, Essay, Dramatic Dialogue

 - Geology, Mineralogy, Elements

 - History and Evolution of Mathematics, Past to Present and Beyond

 - Mayan, Aztec, and Inca cultures, their rise and fall in the Americas